If you have student loans, paying less interest on them and getting the debt paid off faster is an important part of your overall FI strategy.

 For me, a 3.97% variable term of five was the best for me.
 But this left me with a whopping $3,111 a month payment for five years.

-Obviously that’s a very short term and isn’t necessarily the way that I would push you.
+Obviously, that’s a very short term and isn’t necessarily the way that I would push you.
 I’m much more willing to pay a slightly higher rate in order to get a longer term.
 Don’t get me wrong, I’m going to pay this thing off early but I don’t want to be locked into that.
-And paying 3x my housing costs just for student loan debt doesn’t sound ideal.
+And paying 3x of my housing costs just for student loan debt doesn’t sound ideal.

 So, I looked for something in the middle.
 I figured a 15-year term with a low rate was the best way to go.
 I found a 4.09% rate at $1,700 a month, which didn’t sound terrible.

 But honestly, there isn’t that much difference between the 20 and 25-year plan versus the 15-year plan.
 It’s only a couple extra hundred dollars a month.